"When we are no longer able to change a situation, we are challenged to change ourselves." ~ Viktor Frankl

 I have been working in and out of the mental health field in some capacity since 1992.
 In that time, I have worked at Burwell alternative school as a support teacher, as a Clinical Therapist, Community Support Specialist & Clinical Assessor, for Tanner at Willowbrooke, a Parent Educator for Morningstar Family Resources, and a Therapist at Phoenix Resource Center & Family Intervention Specialists.
 I have been a social services Professional Trainer on HIPAA, confidentiality, case management & ethics for Pathways Community Network of GA, a Mentor Coordinator for the Carrollton, GA Housing Authority & I have worked as a Crisis Counselor in domestic violence in Fayette County, GA.
 For 3 years, I worked as a university Academic Advisor and as an academic Program Coordinator at a two year college, where I taught part time concurrently at a private high school and at a two year college, teaching student success, intro Psychology and personal relationships courses.
 In 2012, I served as the Director of Enrollment & Communication for the College of Education at the University of West Georgia.
 There, I was in charge of events, social media, web site, marketing, newsletters, advertising, online and print marketing material, communications, public relations, outreach & recruiting, as well as student, alumni & faculty relations.
 Finally, for 8 years I worked with 1 primary freelance client.
 At that time, I managed the 800+ member, state chapter of the Association of Corporate Counsel, an international in-house, corporate lawyer membership association.

-I am a single mom to 3 young adult daughters, but in my spare time, I very much enjoy cooking, watching independent movies, listening to music, reading, traveling, meditation, walking & hiking, being active in my community & in my professional field, & spending time with friends and family.
+Personal I am a single mom to 3 young adult daughters, but in my spare time, I very much enjoy cooking, gardening, watching independent movies, listening to music & seeing live music shows, reading, traveling, meditation, walking & hiking in nature, being active in my community & in my professional field, & spending time with friends and family.

-Lisa King, Ed.S., LPC 309 Tanner Street Carrollton, GA
+Lisa King Smith, Ed.S., LPC LLC 309 Tanner Street Carrollton, GA